lingrongjin/genome-resolved-metaproteomics/README.md

 Software requirement: MetaProteomeAnalyzer, Prophane

 # Workflow
-# Spectrum correlation and protein grouping with MetaProteomeAnalyzer
+# Spectrum correlation and protein grouping with MPA
 # Taxonomic and functional annotation with Prophane